andyil/s3shutil/README.rst

 ===================================================
-Easy pythonic API to copy and sync to and from s3
+Pyhon Library to copy, sync, move files to and from s3
 ===================================================
 |Unittests| |License| |Downloads| |Language|